 Easy Guitar Songs to Play for Beginners

-These songs are supposed to be played with the clean electric or acoustic guitar.
+These songs are meant to be played with a clean electric or acoustic guitar.

-If you wanna learn easy rock and metal songs with distorted electric guitar sound click here →
+If you wanna learn easy rock and metal songs with a distorted electric guitar sound, click here →

 Check out the list of easy songs to play right below:

-To get straight to the chords follow the link above that opens a new window, scroll down through the guitar tab there, and you'll see the chords along the lyrics.
+To get straight to the chords, follow the link above that opens in a new tab, scroll down through the guitar tab there, and you'll see the chords alongside the lyrics.

-Note that in the chorus, the chords are switched at the end of each text line.
+Note that in the chorus, the chords are switched at the end of each lyric line.

 G .............
 D .............
 F .............
 C .............

-The original song was recorded in the key of F, requiring to use bar chords.
-Here is a transposed to the A key and a little modified version of this song, consisting only of easy to play open chords.
+The original song was recorded in a key that requires the use of bar chords.
+Here is a transposed and slightly modified version of this song, consisting only of easy-to-play open chords.

-A couple of slow downward strums per chord goes well with this tune, this helps to mitigate too much focus on the strumming hand while working out the smooth chord changing.
+A couple of slow downward strums per chord go well with this tune; this helps to mitigate too much focus on the strumming hand while working out smooth chord changes.

-For more interesting sounding, you can substitute the G - Em - C - D chords with the slightly modified ones:
+For a more interesting sounding version, you can substitute the G - Em - C - D chords with the slightly modified ones:

-If you prefer to use arpeggiato instead of strumming, here is a pretty good guitar tablature for this tune.
+If you prefer to use arpeggios instead of strumming, here is a pretty good guitar tablature for this tune.

-One of the easiest song to play, the verse and the chorus are played just with the two different chords for each part:
+One of the easiest songs to play, the verse and the chorus are played with just two different chords for each part:

 Em ------ |||||| |**||| ||||||